Drzyjiang/Soil-Layering-by-CPT-Data-and-Autoencoder/README.md

 3\.
-Dependency on Universal Geotechnical Domain Knowledge: While domain knowledge is crucial for soil classification, the universal classification thresholds inherent in the I<sub>c</sub> index and SBT zoning schemes often lack adaptability to local soil characteristics.
+Dependency on Universal Geotechnical Domain Knowledge: While domain knowledge is crucial for soil classification, the universal classification thresholds inherent in the I~c~ index and SBT zoning schemes often lack adaptability to local soil characteristics.
 Furthermore, these methods do not process an inherent capability for reasoning about soil unit transitions.